1066059/reproducible_science_assignment/README.md

 # reproducible_science_assignment

-Reproducible science assignment R code./
+Reproducible science assignment R code.

 Data pipeline for question 2 can be found in reproducible_research_assignment.Rmd.